-The number 1 way to ensure your success in becoming a pilot is by properly managing your time & money
+The number 1 way to ensure your success in becoming a pilot is by properly managing your time and money.

 And the easiest way to properly manage your time & money is by doing ground school before it’s too late and ACTUALLY understanding the material